InteropEvents/add-ins-workshop/README.md

     - Set taskerWeb to the default startup project
     - Start without debugging (Ctrl-F5) to run IISExpress hosting the web code.

+    TIP: avoid path length issues with packages by cloning the repo low in the file hierarchy like c:\myrepos or something.

 4. Side load this add-in using the tasker/tasker/taskerManifest/tasker.xml.
 Refer to [Sideload Office Add-ins for testing](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins) for instructions on sideloading.

+5. Now you are ready to follow the tutorial.
+Start with [Module 1](module1/module1.md).
+This walks through adding Word specific code to task creation process in Proseware Tasks.

+6. Then complete the tutorial by following [Module 2](module2/module2.md).
+This adds Excel specific code.